Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Dataset Creation

 In the first stage, we performed multilingual expansion by translating the Bangla annotations into three historically linked languages: English, Hindi, and Urdu.
 For each target language, we used \texttt{Gemini-2.5-Flash} to translate both captions and VQA instances.
 During this process, we aimed to preserve not only the literal semantic content of the source annotation but also its cultural specificity, pragmatic intent, and alignment with the visual content.
 In particular, we took care to ensure that culturally salient references, named entities, and locally meaningful expressions were retained as faithfully as possible rather than being replaced with more generic alternatives.

 In the second stage, we generated multidialectal variants of the benchmark to capture regional linguistic diversity within Bangla itself.
 We considered five major Bangla dialects: Barishal, Chittagong, Noakhali, Rangpur, and Sylhet.
 Rather than directly prompting a general-purpose model to produce dialectal outputs, we adopted a dedicated dialect generation strategy.
-We first fine-tuned the \texttt{Qwen2.5-3B-Instruct} model on a native standard-Bangla-to-dialect translation dataset called BanglaDial \citep{mahi2025bangladial}, so that it could better capture lexical, morphological, and stylistic features specific to each dialect.
+We first fine-tuned the \texttt{Qwen2.5-3B-Instruct} model on a native standard-Bangla-to-dialect translation dataset called BanglaDial \citep{mahi2025bangladial}, so that it could better capture lexical and morphological features specific to each dialect.
+To validate this, we conducted an intrinsic evaluation on a held-out test split, achieving a strong average BLEU of 30.16 and ChrF of 54.57 across all dialects, and demonstrating exceptional semantic preservation with an average BS-L3Cube F1 of 0.787 and a Gemini Embedding Similarity of 0.973.
 See Appendix \ref{app:fine-tuning} for additional details regarding the fine-tuning model.
 The fine-tuned model was then used to convert the source Bangla captions and VQA items into dialect-specific forms.
-By keeping the image fixed and only varying the linguistic form, we created a controlled setting for studying how model performance changes when the same Bengali cultural content is expressed through different dialectal varieties.
+By keeping the image fixed, we created a controlled setting for studying how model performance changes when the same Bengali cultural content is expressed through different dialectal varieties.

-To refine artifact quality, we applied an automated post-generation verification stage using \texttt{Gemini-2.5-Flash}.
-This step evaluated all multilingual and dialectal outputs for semantic fidelity, fluency, and cultural preservation, allowing us to identify and manually revise instances that were grammatically acceptable but culturally weakened.